 The network brings learning to life.
 It’s a place where businesses can show off their green credentials, share best practice, and where others can be inspired to make their business more sustainable.

 Network members have taken action to make their business greener.
 This may be through staff engagement, energy efficiency improvements or installing renewable technologies.
 Our members include the Scottish Parliament, Volunteer Scotland, and the universities of Edinburgh and Glasgow; so you’re in good company.

 Whether you’re thinking about training your staff in sustainability, upgrading your lighting or heating systems to save energy and money, or investing in renewable technology to generate your own electricity, there are others in the network with first-hand experience.
 The network aims to create a community of organisations with the experience and confidence to encourage others to follow suit.

-The Green Network for Businesses is jointly managed by Energy Saving Trust and the Energy Efficiency Business Support Service programme previously known as Resource Efficient Scotland.
-The service is delivered by Zero Waste Scotland and the Green Network for Businesses is hosted on our site.
-Energy Savings Trust supports Zero Waste Scotland by managing and delivering the Green Network for Businesses tool, organising case studies, and arranging speakers for events.
+The Green Network for Businesses is managed by Energy Saving Trust in coordination with Business Energy Scotland.
+The service is also delivered by Energy Saving Trust and the Green Network for Businesses is hosted on their site.
+Energy Saving Trust manages and delivers the Green Network for Businesses tool, organising case studies, and arranging speakers for events.

 If you aren’t a member yet, sign up and show off your green credentials.

 Join the network by emailing firstname.lastname@example.org, we’d be happy to answer any questions you may have.

 There are lots of benefits.
 We like to think that the biggest one will come from leading by example, sharing experience, and inspiring others.
 But there are lots of other benefits too.